VesselTok: Tokenizing Vessel-like 3D Biomedical Graph Representations for Reconstruction and Generation: Introduction

 Although vessel-like structures exhibit substantial radius variation, we argue that explicitly modeling radius is not the main bottleneck for learning compact representations of complex tubular networks.
 In many anatomical systems (\eg, airways and cerebral vasculature), radii are anatomically constrained and vary smoothly along the centerline~\cite{kirst2020mapping,todorov2020machine}, making them amenable to reliably regress from centerline coordinates (see supplementary Sec.~B).
 We therefore assign a fixed pseudo-radius to centerline points and treat the true radius as an inferable attribute based on the structure.
 This choice is not meant to trivialize the task.
 Rather, it concentrates model capacity on encoding large-scale 3D geometry and topology while decoupling structural learning from the severe scale imbalance introduced by wide-radius distributions.

 Recognizing the increased computational complexity from a pure graph perspective, we take an alternative approach and model the 3D spatial graph as a tubular surface (with a fixed pseudo-radius) represented as a continuous 3D occupancy field.
-Unlike prior shape tokenization methods~\cite{zhang20233dshape2vecset,zhao2025hunyuan3d} that sample surface points, we operate on centerline points, which enables us to accurately maintain the characteristics of high surface-to-volume ratio tubular networks, resulting in expressive latent representations.
+However, vascular networks differ from generic 3D shapes.
+They are sparse, thin, and highly branched, resulting in a high surface-to-volume ratio.
+Consequently, surface representations can contain far more samples than the underlying centerline.
+For example, a representative ATM case contains roughly 64,000 surface points but only 3,000 centerline points.
+Generic surface-point tokenizers~\cite{zhang20233dshape2vecset,zhao2025hunyuan3d} may therefore spend much of their fixed query budget on redundant tubular surface samples, while undersampling small branches, endpoints, and bifurcations.
+Therefore, we propose to operate on centerline points, allowing the model to focus its representational capacity on the intrinsic structure of high surface-to-volume ratio tubular networks rather than redundant surface geometry, resulting in more expressive latent representations.

-Building upon this intuition, we introduce VesselTok, a tokenizer capable of generating high-fidelity, computationally tractable latent embeddings.
+Building on this intuition, we introduce VesselTok, a tokenizer that generates high-fidelity, yet computationally tractable, latent representations of vascular graphs.
+Our key insight is to represent a 3D graph as an implicit occupancy field and to tokenize its intrinsic centerline structure through an implicit decoder.
+This implicit representation enables a compact, expressive latent space that faithfully encodes the geometry and topology of large, complex vascular networks, making it suitable as a shared token space for reconstruction, generation, and infilling.
 VesselTok is trained on diverse datasets, resulting in a generalizable model that robustly encodes complex topologies.
-We demonstrate the applicability of our generated 3D graph tokens in generative modeling and inverse problems, such as link prediction (see Fig.~\ref{fig:p1}).
+We further demonstrate the applicability of our generated 3D graph tokens in generative modeling and inverse problems, such as link prediction (see Fig.~\ref{fig:p1}).

-In summary, our contributions are as follows: \begin{enumerate} \item We propose VesselTok, a state-of-the-art tokenizer for 3D spatial graphs that leverages the implicit representation of tubular shapes and is capable of generalizing to diverse curvilinear anatomical structures \footnote{\href{https://github.com/chinmay5/vessel_tok.git}{https://github.com/chinmay5/vessel\_tok}}. \item We demonstrate downstream use of VesselTok's embeddings for unconditional and conditional generative modeling, highlighting its representational strength to capture complex 3D topology. \item Further, we show that VesselTok's generative prior in the token space can be used to solve inverse problems, such as link prediction. \end{enumerate}
+In summary, our contributions are as follows: \begin{enumerate} \item We propose VesselTok, a state-of-the-art tokenizer for 3D spatial graphs that leverages the implicit representation of tubular shapes and is capable of generalizing to diverse curvilinear anatomical structures. \item We demonstrate downstream use of VesselTok's embeddings for unconditional and conditional generative modeling, highlighting its representational strength to capture complex 3D topology. \item Further, we show VesselTok's generative prior in the token space can be used to solve inverse problems, such as link prediction. \end{enumerate}